dermotwalsh/tutorials/gather-visualize-analyze-iot-data.md

 ### Run the notebook and detect anomalies
 1. Select the cell that starts with `!pip install --upgrade pixiedust==1.1.9`, and then click **Run** or **Ctrl + Enter** to execute the code.
 2. When the installation is complete, restart the Spark kernel by clicking the **Restart Kernel** icon.
+Wait until the kernel restarts, it will take a few seconds and status messages will appear, finishing with **Kernel ready**.
 3. Click into the next code cell, then import your {{site.data.keyword.cloudant_short_notm}} credentials to that cell by completing the following steps:
   * Click ![](images/solution16/data_icon.png)
   * Select the **Connections** tab.